Resident & Fellowship Awards

 Excellence in Peer Resident Teaching Award

 The Excellence in Peer Resident Teaching Award is intended to recognize the valuable contribution of pathology residents in a wide variety of teaching activities at the University of Nebraska Medical Center.
 Selection for the award is based on the amount and quality of teaching.
-Residents are encouraged to submit any teaching evaluations they may have as support for the award.
+Residents are encouraged to submit teaching evaluations as support for the award.

 Excellence in Fellow Teaching Award

 The Excellence in Fellow Teaching Award is intended to recognize the valuable contribution of pathology fellows in a wide variety of teaching activities at the University of Nebraska Medical Center.
 Selection for the award is based on the amount and quality of teaching.
-Residents, Co-fellows, and faculty are encouraged to submit any teaching evaluations they may have as support for the award.
+Residents, co-fellows, and faculty are encouraged to submit teaching evaluations as support for the award.

 Quality Improvement Symposium

 A quality improvement project is a focused and structured effort to achieve better outcomes of a given process.
 Some of the earliest formal quality improvement initiatives originated in the manufacturing industry with the goal of avoiding production defects and improving efficiency.
-Similar quality improvement efforts have since been adopted by the healthcare industry.
-The goals of healthcare related quality improvement projects are often to increase patient safety and to avoid the waste of limited resources.
-As leaders of the healthcare community, it is essential that we play an active role in the never-ending effort to improve the care of our patients.
-One way to do this in a fashion that may help a large number of patients is to take part in quality improvement projects.
-Furthermore, resident and fell involvement in quality improvement efforts is mandated by the ACGME Common Program Requirements.
+Similar quality improvement efforts have since been adopted by the health care industry.
+The goals of health care-related quality improvement projects are often to increase patient safety and to avoid the waste of limited resources.
+As leaders of the health care community, it is essential that we play an active role in the never-ending effort to improve the care of our patients.
+One way to help a large number of patients is to take part in quality improvement projects.
+Furthermore, resident and fellow involvement in quality improvement efforts is mandated by the ACGME Common Program Requirements.

-Quality Improvement Projects for each trainee is required to participate in at least one Quality Improvement (QI) project during their time in the program as a graduation requirement.
+Participating in at least one Quality Improvement (QI) project during their time in the program is a graduation requirement for each trainee.
 Residents/fellows are encouraged to generate ideas for a quality improvement project themselves, but faculty members may also identify projects and invite residents and/or fellows to participate.
 Projects must be related in some way to patient care and be done under the guidance of a faculty advisor.
 Multiple trainees may participate in one QI project with the approval of the program director and faculty advisor.
-Each trainee is to complete a proposal form prior to beginning the project and outcomes report upon completion or prior to graduation.
+Each trainee is to complete a proposal form prior to beginning the project and an outcomes report upon completion or prior to graduation.
 Both forms are approved by the faculty advisor and program director (or designee) per instructions.
 Progress will be reviewed at semi-annual evaluations.

 2023 Recipients